-(Vice Chairman, Independent Non-Executive Director)

-Member of the Audit Committee, Nominating Committee and Remuneration Committee
+Aged 77, Male, Malaysian (Vice Chairman, Independent Non-Executive Director) Member of the Audit Committee, Nominating Committee and Remuneration Committee

 Tan Sri Dato' Seri Ahmad Ramli Bin Haji Mohd Nor was appointed as an Independent Non-Executive Director of FFB on 5 May 2004 and a member of the Audit Committee on 10 May 2004.
 He was further appointed as a member of the Nominating Committee of FFB on 18 January 2013.
 On 4 February 2015, he was appointed as Independent Non-Executive, Vice Chairman.
 On 28 February 2018 he was appointed as member of the Remuneration Committee of FFB.
-He was also an Independent Non-Executive Director of MEB, a position he had assumed from 19 April 2001 until 10 June 2013.
+He was also an Independent Non-Executive Director of Muhibbah Engineering (M) Bhd ("MEB"), a position he had assumed from 19 April 2001 until 10 June 2013.
 He retired as the Chief of the Royal Malaysian Navy in January 1999.
 During his 35 years of service in the Navy, he received numerous awards, both local and international.
 He holds a Masters Degree in Public Administration from Harvard University, USA.
-He is a Director of several private limited companies and is also a Director of Affin Islamic Bank Berhad.